TALKING WITH OUR COMMUNITY

 CELEBRATING COMMUNITY: CELEBRATING COUNTRY

 Do you have a story to tell or a photograph to share?
-The Central Desert Regional Council is calling for all amateur (or professional) photographers and budding authors to submit photographs and stories in our “Celebrating Community: Celebrating Country” promotion.
+The Central Desert Regional Council is calling for all amateur (or professional) photographers and budding authors to submit photographs and stories.

 The Central Desert region is an area of unique culture and beautiful country.
 The Council would like to show-case the community and country in this wonderful part of the world.
 If you have a story about your life on your community, photographs of community life or country, we would like to hear from you.